exercism/website-copy/tracks/r/exercises/raindrops.md

 ### Common suggestions

 - avoid a string transformation of the input at the beginning
-- go through the task iterratively to account for all possible factors
+- go through the task iteratively to account for all possible factors
 - for-loops impact the readability here a bit, I think, so one could point learners to alternatives

 ### Talking points